-Named after its patron, South African businessman Donald Gordon who donated £10 million to the Centre, this stunning 'lyric' theatre has superb acoustics and was primarily designed for voice rather than an orchestra.
+Named after its patron, South African businessman Donald Gordon who donated £10 million to Wales Millennium Centre, this stunning 'lyric' theatre has superb acoustics and was primarily designed for voice rather than an orchestra.

 Opera is one of the most difficult productions to accommodate so the theatre was designed acoustically to ensure superb sound quality for every single seat.

 In order for the sound to reverberate, a mixture of reflective and fragmented blocks were used on the walls.